 Mandatory Travel Insurance:

 As a requirement of participation on this tour operator's programs, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
 The minimum coverage requirement is $100,000 for the tour operator's programs.
 The policy provider, policy number and contact phone number must be provided prior to departure date.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+ExpeditionTrips can assist U.S. residents with travel protection options.

 PHOTOS: © K. Ovsyanikova; © M. Kelly; © A Terauds